civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Added: Player selection, and with player selection color selection.
 Fixed: Scenarios that allow players other than player 1 to be played.
 Fixed: Games with more then 28 civilizations can now be saved and loaded.
-Changed: Replaced all Neptune refferences by Uranus refferences.
+Changed: Replaced all Neptune references by Uranus references.
 For some languages this needs to be checked if the right translation is used.
 Improved: The path finding algorithm, as a downside this implementation could be very slow.
 Added: Setting research goal to something already researched clears the goal.
-Added: Itialian translation, unfortunatly it is not complete.
+Added: Italian translation, unfortunately it is not complete.
 Fixed: Some more memory leaks.
-Fixed: Pollution is not turned off automaticly when the scenario editor is used.
+Fixed: Pollution is not turned off automatically when the scenario editor is used.
-Added: Loading of build queues with capatalisation or infrastructure.
+Added: Loading of build queues with capitalisation or infrastructure.
 Fixed: When a trade route is pirated it is not anymore centered, just the sound effect is played.
 Added: Auto-center for bombardment